ibm-cloud-docs/key-protect/concepts/manage-access.md

         "attributes": [
             {
                 "name": "accountId",
-                "value": "$ACCOUNT_ID",
+                "value": "$ACCOUNT_ID"
             },
             {
                 "name": "serviceName",
-                "value": "kms",
+                "value": "kms"
             },
             {
                 "name": "resourceType",
-                "value": "key",
+                "value": "key"
             },
             {
                 "name": "resource",
-                "value": "$KEY_ID",
+                "value": "$KEY_ID"
             },
             {
                 "name": "keyRing",
-                "value": "$KEY_RING_ID",
+                "value": "$KEY_RING_ID"
             }
         ]
     }
 ]
 ```

 Any combination of these attributes can be applied in a policy.
-If that policy has the administrator role attached to it, that means any `user/service id/access group` that has this policy applied to them can create a policy that applies to a subresource of the one that has been been granted.
+If that policy has the administrator role attached to it, that means any `user/service id/access group` that has this policy applied to them can create a policy that applies to a subresource of the one that has been granted.
 In other words, all sub-admin users can only have access equal to (exactly the same attributes specified on their policy) or less than (exactly the same attributes specified on their policy and additional attributes specified) that of the parent admin.

 ## What's next
 {: #manage-access-next-steps}